twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/content-of-eighteen-days-in-solitude%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2023-04-18 add: audio (MP3 & Youtube, including citta channel)
+  05-05 add linkings of all the MP3 files & Youtube 2023-04-18 add: audio (MP3 & Youtube, including citta channel)
   10-21 rev. replace 「Ven.
 Uttamo Thero （尊者 鄔達摩 長老）」 with 「Bhikkhu Uttamo（鄔達摩 比丘）」; proofread by bhante 07-29 rev: full text & print